graalvm/graalvm-demos/native-image-workshop/README.md

 src/main/resources/META-INF/native-image/native-image.properties
 ```

-In this deno we have included one such file in order to give you an idea of what you can do with this file.
+In this demo we have included one such file in order to give you an idea of what you can do with this file.

 ## Conclusion